 Accounts Receivable - The Company extends credit in the normal course of business under normal trade terms and our accounts receivable are subject to normal industry risk.
 The Company provides for reserves against accounts receivable for estimated losses that may result from customers' inability to pay.
-Uncollectible accounts receivable have historically been insignificant and therefore the Company has no reserve for credit losses at March 31, 2005 and 2004.
+Uncollectible accounts receivable have historically been insignificant and therefore the Company has no reserve for credit losses at March 31, 2006 and 2005.

-Inventories - Raw materials inventories are valued at the lower of cost (first-in, first-out method which approximates actual cost) or market.
+Inventories - Raw materials inventories are valued at the lower of cost (first-in, first-out method) or market.
 Finished goods are valued at the lower of cost or market, using the specific identification method.

 Property, Plant and Equipment - Property, plant and equipment are carried at cost.
-Depreciation is calculated using the straightline method over the assets' estimated useful lives.
+Depreciation is calculated using the straight-line method over the assets' estimated useful lives.
 Estimated useful lives for significant classes of assets are as follows: Buildings and Improvements 10 to 30 years, and Machinery and Equipment 7 to 25 years.
 Repairs and maintenance are expensed as incurred.

 Asset Impairment - The Company periodically evaluates the carrying value of long-lived assets to be held and used, when events and circumstances warrant such a review.
 The carrying value of a long-lived asset is considered impaired when the anticipated undiscounted cash flow from such asset is less than its carrying value.
 In that event, a loss is recognized based on the amount by which the carrying value exceeds the fair market value of the long-lived asset.
 Fair market value is determined primarily using the anticipated cash flows discounted at a rate commensurate with the risk involved.
 Losses on long-lived assets to be disposed of are determined in a similar manner, except that the fair market values are primarily based on independent appraisals and preliminary or definitive contractual arrangements less costs to dispose.
-See Note 12 for impairment charges recorded by the Company.